Why a car changes everything in Crete

 Chania (CHQ) is smaller, calmer and perfect for western Crete.
 Base yourself here for the Samaria Gorge, the lagoon at Balos, the pink sand of Elafonissi and the Venetian harbour towns.
 The drive from Chania to the west coast highlights is far shorter than from Heraklion.

+We flew into Chania because the west was what we’d come for, and never regretted it.
 If you are landing at one airport and flying out of the other, price the one-way fee against the convenience before you decide.
 Often a single base with day trips beats criss-crossing the island.
+Once the car was ours, though, the real question wasn’t where we picked it up.
+It was whether the roads we’d plotted out were as gentle as the brochure made them look.

 The real trade-offs of driving in Crete